jaydenlin/node-async-require-loader/README.md

 > Transparently `require()` remote contents (node moudles) in webpack !

+### Concept
+I made up the file with `.ajs` extention.
+* Only for loader to recognize the file.
+* The file only write down the remote url.
+* webpack will fetch the contents to build codes.

 ### Basic Usage

 Fetch the remote contnets (node module) by http GET and build codes in webpack.
-`.ajs` extenion is only for loader to recognize the file.
+`.ajs` extention is only for loader to recognize the file.
 ```
 npm install --save node-async-require-loader
 ```